johnpaliotta/vscode-example-extension/README.md

  - messagePane.displayMessage()          - which displays a message in a custom "vscode-estension-example" output pane
  - client.activateLanguageServerClient() - which starts the lang server and handles auto completions
+ - decorator.updateGutterDecorations()   - which initializes the gutter decorations if a file is open

+The extension.ts file registers the following handlers

+- onDidChangeActiveTextEditor

 ## User Facing Features